Barbican Centre: History and design

 Outside, the main focal point of the centre is the lake and its neighbouring terrace.
 The theatre's fly tower has been surrounded by glass and made into a high-level conservatory.

 The Barbican Hall's acoustic has also been controversial: some praised it as attractively warm, but others found it too dry for large-scale orchestral performance.
 In 1994, Chicago acoustician Larry Kirkegaard oversaw a £500,000 acoustic re-engineering of the hall "producing a perceptible improvement in echo control and sound absorption", music critic Norman Lebrecht wrote in October 2000 – and returned in 2001 to rip out the stage canopy and drop adjustable acoustic reflectors, designed by Caruso St John, from the ceiling, as part of a £7.5 mn refurbishment of the hall.
 Art music magazine Gramophone still complained about "the relative dryness of the Barbican acoustic" in August 2007.

 The theatre was built as the London home of the Royal Shakespeare Company, which was involved in the design, but decided not to renew its contract in 2002 after claiming a lack of performing space, plus the artistic director, Adrian Noble, wanting to develop the company's touring performances.
 The theatre's response was to extend its existing six-month season of international productions, "Barbican International Theatre Event", to the whole year.
-On 23 January 2013 Greg Doran, RSC artistic director, announced the company's return to the Barbican Centre in a three-year season of Shakespeare's history plays.
+On 23 January 2013, Greg Doran, RSC artistic director, announced the company's return to the Barbican Centre in a three-year season of Shakespeare's history plays.

+In 2017, a new concert hall called the Centre for Music, London was proposed by the Barbican, London Symphony Orchestra, and the Guildhall School of Music and Drama.
+The proposals were cancelled in 2021.

 The Guildhall School of Music and Drama, where the Barbican Centre theatrical performances are occasionally staged, and the City of London's Barbican Library, neither part of the centre, are also on the site.
 The Museum of London is nearby at Aldersgate, and is also within the Barbican Estate.

+London Australian Film Festival

+The annual London Australian Film Festival (LAFF), supported by the Australian Film Commission (AFC), was formerly held at the Barbican Theatre, from March 1994 until the 17th edition in 2011.
+In 2017, the volunteer-run London Australian Film Society founded a new festival, initially named Oz Film Festival but later renamed London Australian Film Festival.
+Despite the identical name, it has nothing to do with the LAFF at the Barbican, and screenings are held at other cinemas in London.

 In popular culture

-In literature

 The Barbican Centre features in Michael Paraskos's novel In Search of Sixpence as the home of the lead character, Geroud, and also a bar called "The Gin Bar" loosely based on the Gin Joint bar at the Barbican Centre.

-TV and film

-The centre has been used as a filming location for numerous TV shows and films, including the BBC series Luther and in the Disney+ series Andor.
+Television

+Several Barbican locations appear as foreground, background, or both, in the Star Wars Andor series.

+Many places in and views of the Barbican appear in many episodes of the Slow Horses TV series based on novels by Mick Herron.